 To learn more, email email@example.com.

-GriefShare is a small-group community whose members help each other journey from mourning to joy.
+GriefShare is a small-group community whose members help and encourage each other after the loss of a spouse, child, family member or friend.
 The group covers a broad range of topics, including:

 - Is This Normal?